 The growth of our business in 2018 was mainly driven by organic growth (i.e., from existing entities).
-Counteracting effects included the disposal of entities during the course of the year and other negative factors such as the strength of the euro, the political uncertainty associated with Brexit, the smoldering trade disputes and most recently the collapse of a retention basin for an iron ore mine in Brazil that happened after the reporting date on January 25, 2019.
+This enabled us to more than offset the entities disposed of during the course of the year and other negative factors such as the strength of the euro, the political uncertainty associated with Brexit and the smoldering trade disputes.